wuliJerry/vitae/index.md

 published: true
 ---

-[Ruijie Gao](.) is an undergraduate Electrical Engineering (EE) student, anticipated to graduate in the summer of 2025.
-With a keen interest in **computer architecture**, **hardware/software co-design**, and **machine learning accelerators**, Ruijie has been immersing himself in groundbreaking research and academic pursuits.
-Under the guidance of [Dr. Yu Zeng](https://yuzeng2333.github.io) from Princeton University, Ruijie has gained valuable knowledge and experience in his chosen field.
+Ruijie Gao is an undergraduate Electrical Engineering student set to graduate in 2025.
+He is passionate about computer architecture, hardware/software co-design, and machine learning accelerators.
+Ruijie has gained experience under the mentorship of Dr. [Yu Zeng](https://yuzeng2333.github.io) from Princeton University.

-A devoted CLI enthusiast, Ruijie uses Arch Linux as his desktop operating system, embracing the power and flexibility it offers.
-His affinity for innovative technology extends to hardware design, where he enjoys using Chisel as his preferred design tool, expressing a strong dislike for [Verilog](http://danluu.com/why-hardware-development-is-hard/).
-Ruijie's interests are not limited to engineering; he is also an ardent lover of musicals, with Hamilton and Rent ranking among his favorites.

-As Ruijie Gao continues his academic journey, he remains committed to his dream of becoming a professional in the field of computer architecture.
-With the support of his mentors and driven by his love for the community, Ruijie is eager to make meaningful contributions to the world of technology and beyond.
+Ruijie prefers using Arch Linux for its power and flexibility, and enjoys hardware design with Chisel as his favored tool.
+In addition to engineering, he also enjoys musicals like Hamilton and Rent.
+Ruijie is committed to becoming a professional in computer architecture and aims to contribute significantly to the field of technology.

 ## Publication(s)
 - <u><b>Automatic generation of cycle-accurate timing models for RTL designs.</b></u>